ArthurOx/conspiracies/README.md

-Enter your API key to API_KEY.py
+Enter your API key to API_KEY.py and run main.py